 A carefully implemented and documented framework offers the key to streamlined operations.
 Below, we provide an easy-to-follow framework that will help you to implement application rationalization:

 - Determine the scope and identify the needs.
 You might want to rationalize application usage across the whole organization, or for certain teams or departments.
 That depends on the available resources in terms of time, money, technical capabilities and expertise.
 You then need to define the end goal of the process and create milestones, so as to be able to track your progress.

 - Define the current process.
 Create a list of applications that are used in the process.
 Also, define how these applications are used, and by whom, and the interaction patterns.
 Lastly, add information about license usage to the list – the inventory, dates and renewal prices.
 After completing that step, you should be able to draw the big picture and define the lifecycle of each application that is used in the given process.

 - Define core values.
-Before you start investigating new solutions, you need to produce a wish list.
+Before you start investigating new solutions and implementing application rationalization, you need to produce a wish list.
 Create a spreadsheet to compare your proposed applications with the existing ones.
 Here's a list for comparison to ease your task: feature set, technical requirements (whether or not you’ll need to upgrade any systems in order to use the required application), budget considerations, maintenance plans, complexity, security considerations, scalability.

 - Research the possibilities.
 Now you need to research and create a list of applications that will support the process better.

 Implement.
 Once you have confirmed that there is a better alternative, it's time to start the implementation.
 First, you need to create a migration plan, in order to avoid downtime.
 After that, you can start the implementation itself.
 Don't forget that your end users will need training, so they can get used to the new application.